tianchengzhe/EllipTrack_docs/docs/GUI_parameter.rst

       * - Quantity
         - Distance between the black dash line (ellipse) and ...
       * - Outer, Nucleus
-        - Outer boundary of the orange (nucleus) region
+        - Outer boundary of the orange region (nucleus)
       * - Inner, Cyto Ring
-        - Inner boundary of the dark green (cyto ring) region
+        - Inner boundary of the dark green region (cytoplasmic ring)
       * - Outer, Cyto Ring
-        - Outer boundary of the dark green (cyto ring) region
+        - Outer boundary of the dark green region (cytoplasmic ring)
       * - Outer, Membrane
-        - Outermost point of the light green (cyto) region
+        - Outermost point of the light green region (cytoplasm)

 2. Percentiles to measure